Representation zeta functions of self-similar branched groups: Introduction

 \subsection{``Quoi de neuf, docteur?''}

-We summarize the main differences between this article and previous literature.
+Here is a quick summary of the main differences between this article and~\cite{bartholdi-h:zetawreath}.

 Firstly, Isaacs' notion of ``character triples'' is fundamental to the calculations done here.
-We found it necessary to express character triples slightly differently, by making explicit a marking with a given finite group.
+I found it necessary to express character triples slightly differently, by making explicit a marking with a given finite group.
 This makes also more transparent the extent to which character triples are convenient computational tools to study and manipulate cohomological information.
+Thus while character triples are triples $(\chi,N,G)$ with $\chi\in\widehat N$ and $N\triangleleft G$, I prefer to fix a group $B$, and call \emph{$B$-character triple} a pair $(\chi,f)$ with $\chi\in\widehat{\ker f}$ and $f$ a homomorphism to $B$.
+One recovers the classical notion by taking for $f$ the natural map $G\mapsto G/N$.

-Secondly, we associate a \emph{branch structure} to a branched group.
-This is a data structure made of finite groups and maps between them, and seems to capture in an efficient manner the important properties of the branched group.
+Secondly, I associate a \emph{branch structure} to a branched group $G$.
+This is a data structure made of a finite group $B$, a subgroup $B_+$ of $B\wr_X Q$, and a surjective map $B_+\twoheadrightarrow B$.
+It seems to capture in an efficient manner the important properties of a branched group.
+The group $G$ itself is not determined by the branch structure, but one may construct out of the branch structure a profinite group $G(B)$ with a canonical map $G\to G(B)$.